 Under the second exception ("innocence gateway"), the court evaluates the old and new evidence, regardless of whether it would be admitted under the rules of evidence at trial, to determine whether the applicant has met his threshold burden of prima facie innocence by a preponderance of evidence that no reasonable juror would have found the defendant guilty beyond a reasonable doubt.
 Ex parte Reed, 271 S.W.3d. at 733-34 (citing House v.
 Bell, 547 U.S. 518, 537-38 (2006)).
-If the innocence threshold is satisfied, the court then considers the otherwise barred constitutional claim on the merits to conclude how reasonable, properly-instructed jurors would have decided in light of the supplemented record.
-Id. (citing House, 547 U.S. at 538).
+If the innocence threshold is satisfied, the court then considers the otherwise barred constitutional claim on the merits to conclude how reasonable. properly instructed jurors would have decided in light of the supplemented record.
+Id. at 734 (citing House, 547 U.S. at 538).
 The Court of Criminal Appeals has adopted the Supreme Court's formulation of the burden a petitioner bears to meet this exception, which is to "show that the constitutional error 'probably' resulted in the conviction of one who was actually innocent."
 Ex parte Elizondo, 947 S.W.2d 202, 209 (Tex.
 Crim.
 App.
 1996) (quoting Schlup v.
 Delo, 513 U.S. 298, 322 (1995) (superseded by statute as applied to federal courts)).

 The third exception, actual innocence of the death penalty, requires "clear and convincing evidence."
 Blue, 230 S.W.3d at 162-63.
-A mental retardation claim in a subsequent writ that does not meet the first exception-newly available facts or law-may meet this third exception.
+An intellectual disability claim in a subsequent writ that does not meet the first exception-newly available facts or law-may meet this third exception.
 Id.
 To do so, it must satisfy the higher Section 5(a)(3) "clear and convincing evidence" standard of proof.
 Id.

 A state prisoner procedurally defaults on potential federal habeas claims if he or she defaults on such claims in state court "pursuant to an independent and adequate state procedural rule."
 Aguilar v.
 Dretke, 428 F.3d 526, 532-33 (5th Cir.
 2005) (quoting Coleman, 501 U.S. at 750).
 Federal courts have consistently viewed the Section 5(a) abuse of writ provision as "adequate and independent" procedural grounds for procedural default purposes in federal courts.
-Aguilar, 428 F.3d. at 533.
+Aguilar, 428 F.3d at 533.
 Federal courts will not apply the procedural default "unless the last state court to consider the claim 'clearly and expressly' relied on an independent and adequate state ground."
 Emery v.
 Johnson, 139 F.3d 191, 195 (5th Cir.
 1997) (citing Coleman, 501 U.S. at 735).
 If the procedural default applies, federal habeas review of the claim is barred unless the applicant "can demonstrate cause for the default and actual prejudice as a result of the alleged violation of federal law, or demonstrate that failure to consider the claims will result in a fundamental miscarriage of justice."
 Aguilar, 428 F.3d at 532-33 (quoting Coleman, 501 U.S. at 750).
+Note in Trevino v.
+Thaler, 569 U.S. 413, 417-418 (2013) the Supreme Court held "the structure and design" of Texas' appellate system makes it "virtually impossible" for an ineffective claim to be raised on direct appeal, and failure to do so cannot be the basis of a procedural default.